US Olympic Games Locations

-In honor of the 2018 Olympics we’ve designed your ideal February road trip: Exploring the six United States host cities of past summer and winter Olympics.
+In honor of the 2018 Olympics we’ve designed your ideal February road trip: Exploring the six US Olympic Locations, host cities of past summer and winter Olympics.
 Below we’ve compiled the ultimate site seeing list for you to hop in your Motorhome and revisit (or visit for the first time!) these historic sites all month.

 The first Olympic games held outside of Europe were in St. Louis at what is now known as Francis Field on the campus of Washington State University.
 Athletes from 12 nations competed in the 94 events at venues Glen Echo Country Club, Forest Park and Creve Coeur Lake.
 Each site is riddled with history and abundant outdoor activity for the historian and nature lover alike.
 Make sure you give yourself ample time to check out each site.

 Lake Placid, New York (1932, 1980)

 Lake Placid hosted the winter Olympics in 1932 and again 48 years later in 1980.
 Your first stop in Lake Placid should be the brilliant Olympics Museum which features the heart of sport, art and culture.
 Next, head to the Olympic Ski Jump Complex (you might even catch jumpers practicing) and then move on to Herb Brooks Arena for a historic tour or try your luck on the rink.

 Though we wouldn’t normally suggest taking your RV into to Los Angeles, the city is a full of Olympics history.
 Check out a game at LA Stadium Hollywood Park and the Los Angeles Memorial Coliseum for a tour of past Olympic sports history.
 The Galen Center and Staples Center are perfect venues for a concert and site see the Los Angeles City Hall.